sam7676/sudoku_nea/README.md

 This is my first project which I used for my A level Computer Science NEA (non-exam assessment), which was worth 20% of my A level grade.
 I initially set out to create a Sudoku solver as I was regularly playing the game at the time, and this was completed relatively quickly.
-However, I wanted to try out neural networks for the first time, and so I built an object detection system / R-CNN involving inputting a Sudoku grid from a given image.
+However, I wanted to try out neural networks for the first time, and so I built an object detection system / R-CNN, allowing inputting of a Sudoku grid from an image.
-I also needed for my project some sort of persistent storage, so I created a database storing name, grid, time and date.
+I also needed for my project to have some sort of persistent storage, so I created a database storing name, grid, time and date.

 This was then all merged to build a full-scale app using Tkinter.
 Most of my time was spent developing an additional hint system that fetches the grid from the application and figures out the next move to do.